-It’s especially important to ensure your bathrooms are clean — make sure toilets are flushed, seats are down, towels are picked up and counters are wiped.
+It’s especially important to ensure your bathrooms are clean -- make sure toilets are flushed, seats are down, towels are picked up and counters are wiped.
 This can be especially difficult if you have a baby, but it’s worth it!
-I had a friend who threw all her baby’s belongings (chair, changing pads, bassinet, etc.) into the back of her trunk before each listing.
+I had a friend who threw all her baby's belongings (chair, changing pads, bassinet, etc.) into the back of her car trunk before each showing.

 2. Try to use all of a potential buyer’s senses.
 I have a vivid memory of the time I walked into our first home (before it was ours).
-The woman who lived there had just baked cookies and left a plate on the counter for us.
-The smell of cookies was in the air, and the house was clean and homey.
+The house was clean and homey and smelled of cookies.

-Now, I can’t say for certain how much that impacted my final decision, but I still think about it eight years later.
-It was the feeling of “this could be our home” that was comforting.
-You obviously don’t have to bake cookies before every showing, but you can light a candle or burn incense.
+Now, I can't say for certain how much that impacted my final decision, but I still think about it eight years later.
+It was the feeling of "this could be our home" that was comforting.
+You can light a candle or burn incense.
 And minimize distractions by turning off TVs and electronics.

 3. Disable alarms, gather your pets, and get out!
 Last step in the process: Leave your house.
 I know some people stay in their home for various reasons during showings, but honestly, I don’t believe it's the best idea.
 It makes potential buyers feel uncomfortable or want to leave more quickly.